brian-silabs/soc-empty-gpd-dmp/README.md

   * Issue where calling RAIL_Idle after TX using the MP lib aborts TX
   * Issue where Low Power is not supported, even on sample app

+## Disclaimer ##

+Unless otherwise specified in the specific directory, all examples are considered to be EXPERIMENTAL QUALITY which implies that the code provided in the repos has not been formally tested and is provided as-is.
+It is not suitable for production environments.
+In addition, this code will not be maintained and there may be no bug maintenance planned for these resources.